-The Attic at Academy Square is the Provo City Library's exhibit space dedicated to bringing in the best art, science, and history exhibits from around the country.
+The Gene Nelson Attic is the Provo City Library's large exhibit space.
+We are dedicated to bringing in art, science, and history exhibits from around the country.

 The Attic is located on the 4th floor of the Academy Wing of the Library, accessible only by elevator.
 Use the elevator at the West end of the building.

 The Anderson Art Gallery is dedicated to showcasing the best local art our community has to offer.
 This gallery is located on the Second Floor of the Academy Building, Room #220.

 Coretta Scott King Award-winner James E. Ransome has illustrated over sixty children’s picture books, covering a wide range of subjects.
 Ransome’s vivid oil, acrylic, and watercolor paintings depict inspiring stories about unknown characters and historical figures alike, showcasing the beauty in lives lived both large and small.

 This exhibition is organized by the National Center for Children’s Illustrated Literature, Abilene, Texas.